-4.4.16 Libraries
+4.4.15 Libraries

 Public libraries serve an important function in making a wide range of informational materials available to the Town's population.
 Demand for library services has been on the increase and is expected to continue to increase for the foreseeable future.
 Support should be given to improve and expand libraries whenever possible to ensure all town residents have at least a minimal level of access to informational materials.
-The library closest to the Town of Columbus is located in the City of Columbus.
+The libraries closest to the Town of Fountain Prairie are located in the City of Columbus and the Village of Rio.
 It appears that Town residents have adequate access to library services for the duration of the planning period.